felipesere/sane-flags/readme.md

 ### Hook into alternative sources

 Maybe you load a configuration from a remote system or the user can switch flags on and off at runtime.
-For these cases, flag-pole allows you to hook in alternative `sources`.
+For these cases, white-flag allows you to hook in alternative `sources`.
 These sources can be a simple function that gets a flag definition or an object that has a function called `isEnabled` and takes a flag defintion:

 ```javascript